11ty/11ty-website/src/docs/languages/webc.md

 You can access these bundles in other templates types too (`.njk`, `.liquid`, etc.).

-{% addedin "@11ty/eleventy-plugin-webc@0.9.0" %}Eleventy WebC uses [`eleventy-plugin-bundle`](https://github.com/11ty/eleventy-plugin-bundle/#use-with-webc) behind the scenes to implement bundling.
-This plugin provides [`getBundle`](https://github.com/11ty/eleventy-plugin-bundle/#render-bundle-code) and [`getBundleFileUrl`](https://github.com/11ty/eleventy-plugin-bundle/#write-a-bundle-to-a-file) universal shortcodes for use in any template type (including WebC as shown above).
+{% addedin "@11ty/eleventy-plugin-webc@0.9.0" %}Eleventy WebC uses the [Bundle Plugin](/docs/plugins/bundle.md#using-with-webc) behind the scenes to implement bundling.
+This plugin provides `getBundle` and `getBundleFileUrl` universal shortcodes for use in any template type (including WebC as shown above).

 <details>
 <summary><em>WebC v0.8.0 and older:</em> Check out the deprecated (but still in place for backwards compatibility) <code>webcGetCss</code> and <code>webcGetJs</code> universal filters for bundle output.</summary>